Chapter Eighteen

 I didn't know what kind of question that was.
 Maybe the reporter was inept?
 Maybe they wanted to spark some sort of reaction out of the guy?
 Either way, it was stupid.

-Matthias shrugged as a number of microphones pointed in his direction.
+Matt shrugged as a number of microphones pointed in his direction.
 He looked over at me as he began his case, "Well, I was leading before this so I don't know why a little sprain in my hand would knock me off my feet.
-This isn't about luck, it's about skill."
+This isn't about luck, it's about skill.
+The team and I have worked hard for this moment, and I know it will pay off."

-I nodded in Matt's direction.
-That was a good answer.
-He didn't need to say anything else.
+I nodded in Matt's direction, approving of his response.
+That was a good answer—he didn't need to say anything else.

-I felt someone pull up beside me and fist-bump my triceps.
-I turned to see Theo standing next to me.
+I suddenly felt a friendly fist-bump on my triceps and turned to see Theo grinning next to me.

 "Hello," I said excitedly.
 Theo was the kind of guy you met once and then would assume he was your friend from there.
 We hadn't spoken more than the casual small talk, but he'd never pass up on an opportunity to wave, even if he was being interviewed.